Fairblock/Unruggable-AI/README.md

 This repository consists of to main parts:

+1. **CosmWasm Contract**
-1. A CosmWasm contract located at (`contract/src/contract.rs`) which manages the private-identity encryption and decryption.
-Every month, the encrypted private key is sent to this contract.
-If the key isn’t submitted for over a month, the contract assumes the TEE isn’t working and lets an authorized address request decryption to recover the key.
+Located at `contract/src/contract.rs`, this contract manages private identity encryption and decryption.
+Every month, the encrypted private key is submitted to this contract.
+If no key is submitted for over a month, the contract assumes the TEE is no longer functioning and allows an authorized address to request decryption and recover the key.

+2. **Cloud Code**
-2. The clound code (`cloud/main.go`) which will run inside the TEE server.
+The cloud code (`cloud/main.go`) runs inside the TEE server.
 It reads the private key from a file, encrypts it using the public key from FairyRing, and submits the encrypted key to the contract every month.

 For this example, the private key is assumed to be in a file at `cloud/key.txt`.
 Although the key is set to be submitted monthly by default, it can be adjusted in both the contract and the cloud code.

 ## Local Testing
-1. Clone Required Repositories
+### Clone Required Repositories

 In order to test the example, clone FairyRing, FairyRingClient, and ShareGenerationClient outside this directory as follows:
 ```